 The value of pet therapy is widely accepted as a powerful aid to communication and motivation.
 Research has shown that companion dogs can improve the well-being of children by reducing their anxiety levels by making the school environment happier and a more enjoyable place to be.
 Dogs are a great comfort to children who are upset in any way and in need of calm, consolation, comfort, breathing space or a distraction before being able to tell an adult what has upset them.
 Children can benefit educationally and emotionally; a dog can motivate and encourage their participation, increase their understanding of responsibility, develop empathy and nurturing skills and improve their behaviour and self-esteem.
-Children will learn the principles of good pet ownership and be taught how to handle dogs safely and responsibily; they will take great enjoyment from interaction with their dog.
+Children cannot fail in any way in their relationship with a dog; they do not judge or condemn and offer unconditional affection.
+Children will learn the principles of good pet ownership and be taught how to handle dogs safely and responsibly; they will take great enjoyment from interaction with their dog.